-This publication was elaborated by Susan Gunn, the consultant, Nicholas Levintow, CTA of SafeYouth@Work Project, ILO Geneva for FUNDAMENTALS and coordinated by Selim Benaissa from International Labour Organization Yangon Office.
+This publication was elaborated by Susan Gunn, consultant, for the ILO, under the coordination of Nicholas Levintow, SafeYouth@Work project, from ILO Geneva Office, and Selim Benaissa, My-PEC project, from ILO Yangon Office.

-Funding for this ILO publication was provided by the United States Department of Labor under the framework of the Project "Myanmar Programme on the Elimination of Child Labour (My-PEC)" (MMR/13/10/USA), under cooperative agreement number IL-25263-14-75-K and the Project "SafeYouth@Work" (MMR/16/50M/USA), under cooperative agreement number IL-226690-14-75-k-11.

-This publication does not necessarily reflect the views or policies of the United States Department of Labor, nor does mention of trade names, commercial products, or organizations imply endorsement by the United States Government.
-100 per cent of the total costs of the Project "Myanmar Programme on the Elimination of Child Labour (My-PEC)" (MMR/13/10/USA) is financed with federal funds, for a total of 5,000,000 dollars.
-100 per cent of the total costs of the Project "Safe Youth @ Work" (MMR/16/50M/USA) is financed with federal funds, for a total of 889,649 dollars.
+Funding for this ILO publication is provided by the United States Department of Labor under the cooperative agreement number IL-25263-14-75-K of the "Myanmar Programme on the Elimination of Child Labour" (My-PEC) (MMR/13/10/USA); and under cooperative agreement number IL-226690-14-75-k-11 of the "SafeYouth@Work" project (MMR/16/50M/USA).
+One hundred per cent of the total costs of the My-PEC project is financed with Federal funds, for a total of 5,000,000 dollars.
+One hundred per cent of the total costs of the SafeYouth@Work project is financed with Federal funds, for a total of 889,649 dollars.